Hœnir Basics

 It seems as though Snorri took great care to include Hoenir in his writings, where other gods and characters were afforded little more than a line or two, so it’s tempting to assume that he was a very important god at one time.
 Snorri definitely had access to the Poetic Edda, as he borrowed heavily from it, so we know that the creation story involving Hoenir was also known to him.
 So why did he write the same story with different names – Vili and Vé?
 Why use Hoenir’s name in a different story altogether, and dumb him down?
 It may have simply been poetic license on Snorri’s part.

-I think it’s important to remember that Snorri was, at heart, a poet and creative writer, as well as a Christian – and so it makes sense that the lore he presents is filled with exaggerations, characters altered to suit his purposes, and verbal bridges linking disparate mythologies from different cultural centres and different timelines.
+I think it’s important to remember that Snorri was, at heart, a poet and creative writer, as well as a Christian – and so it makes sense that the lore he presents is filled with exaggerations, characters altered to suit his purposes, and verbal bridges linking disparate mythologies from different cultural centers and different timelines.
 He started with a bunch of vaguely related, conflicting myths and sat down to write a story that his contemporary readers could understand.
 He had a great love of the mythologies, but no great motivation to record them exactly as they were.

 There are some elements of Hoenir’s various stories that do make sense.
-If he was Óðin’s brother, he would have made a grand and honourable trade for the Vanir fertility gods, along with Mímir, who was already well respected for his great wisdom.
-Along with his peers, Hoenir would have been worshiped more or less, and given different attributes according to where in the world he was being worshiped, so the fact that the stories paint wildly different pictures of him isn’t such a surprise after all.
+If he was Óðin’s brother, he would have made a grand and honourable trade for the Vanir gods, along with Mímir, who was already well respected for his great wisdom.
+In the end, we are left to decide for ourselves and create our own portrait of Hoenir, just as Snorri was.

 Ydalir.ca